zulip/zulip/docs/subsystems/settings.md

 convenient for:

 - Zulip server administrators to configure
-  Zulip's featureset for their server without needing to patch Zulip
+  Zulip's feature set for their server without needing to patch Zulip
 - Realm administrators to configure settings for their organization independently without needing to talk with the server administrator.
 - Secrets (passwords, API keys, etc.) to be stored in a separate place